 Additionally, if the school is private, then there will likely be different parties or organizations that could ultimately be held responsible.

-When seeking to file a claim, it is important that you speak with a lawyer who is experienced in playground injury cases.
+When seeking to file a claim, it is important that you speak with a skilled personal injury attorney who is experienced in playground injury cases.
 The attorney will know what questions to ask and what to investigate in order to find out who was ultimately responsible and whom the case should be filed against.

 The playground injury lawyer will also investigate many of the facts of the case by traveling to the playground, inspecting the grounds and equipment, taking pictures, and building a case of evidence so that negligence or another cause of injury can be successfully proven, ensuring that you receive the compensation you need and deserve.
 Compensation can cover medical bills, pain and suffering, mental anguish, and any future medical bills or expenses for care that may be incurred as a result of the injury.